develooper1994/develooper1994/README.md

 ## PCSCWorkshop
 - Description: This repository acts as a sandbox for experiments with ScardTool and ScardTool-McpTool and is kept in a separate branch of the main repository.
-- Technologies used: PCSC/Smart Card, C, C++, Unix/Linux, Windows, OpenSSL
+- Technologies used: PCSC/Smart Card, ISO/IEC 7816 APDU protocol, Unix/Linux, Windows, OpenSSL, C/C++(Modern C++)/STL, CMake
 - hGitHub Repository: [PCSCWorkshop](ttps://github.com/develooper1994/PCSCWorkshop)

 ### Notes